Lilsadiq8345/aabdulrazak/README.md

-# aabdulrazak

-This is a personal website for Abu Bakar Abdulrazak.
+This is a personal website for AbuBakar Abdulrazak.

-This repository is inspired by https://github.com/Balogunhabeeb14/HBalogun
+Https://github.com/Balogunhabeeb14/HBalogun inspires this repository